Russ-Holloway/CoPA/docs/automated_search_setup.md

 # Automated Search Component Setup

-The Policing Assistant includes an automated setup process for Azure Cognitive Search components.
+CoPPA (College of Policing Assistant) includes an automated setup process for Azure Cognitive Search components.
 This document explains how this automation works and what happens during deployment.

 ## One-Click Deployment